markthebault/aws-swarm-cluster-for-production/README.md

 This is a bootstrap project, which creates 6 swarm nodes, 3 managers and 3 workers.

-All Swarm nodes are in a single private subnet and they have access to internet via a Nat Gateway in the public subnet There is also a Bastion Host to configure and SSH the swarm nodes.
-A default Elastic Load Balancer is created also that listens the trafic on TCP:3000 of all swarm nodes and load balance TCP trafic comming from the internet on the port 80.
+All Swarm nodes are in a single private subnet and they have access to internet via a Nat Gateway in the public subnet.

+There is also a Bastion Host to configure and SSH the swarm nodes.
+A default Elastic Load Balancer is created also that listens the trafic on **TCP:3000** of all swarm nodes and load balance TCP trafic comming from the internet on the **port 80**.

 **You can find a more detailled view as above:**
 ![Cloud visual description](https://github.com/markthebault/aws-swarm-cluster-for-production/blob/master/cloud-image.png)